SimenB/stylint/README.md

 ## Gulp
-You can use the raw module like below:
+You can use the raw module with [gulp-shell](https://github.com/sun-zheng-an/gulp-shell) like below:

 ```
 gulp.task('stylint', shell.task([